MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/README.md

-# Hack SAP in 2 hours - SAP ETD joins Sentinel👾
+# Hack SAP in 2 hours - SAP ETD joins Microsoft Sentinel👾

 Welcome to your **red teaming hands-on lab** experience!
 This repos gets you all setup to embark on your assigned epic quest.
 Excited yet?